korjaa/cool-retro-term-docker/README.md

 Keep your configuration by adding a volume for the internal sqlite db: `-v cool-retro-term-config:/root/.local/share/cool-retro-term/QML/OfflineStorage/Databases/` (use a bind mount like for data volumes if you want to muck around with the db externally).

-Append arguments at the end of the command, e.g. `docker run --rm -it mikkorepolainen/cool-retro-term -h` to display usage.
+Append arguments at the end of the command, e.g. `docker run --rm -it cool-retro-term -h` to display usage.

 ## Locally on Linux

-You can execute `xhost +` before running to turn off access control for X (perhaps not necessary, probably unadvisable?) and the X connection is managed by mounting the X11 socket as a volume (I'll just pretend I know what that means).

-`xhost + && docker run --rm -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=unix$DISPLAY mikkorepolainen/cool-retro-term`

-TODO not tested
+You can launch cool-retro-term in Linux with:
+`./cool-retro-term-docker.sh`

 ## On Windows (10) with Docker for Windows